 March 26, 2020

 This part of our Hawaii trip last November was just as special as our stay in Maui!
 After staying in Lahaina, Maui for five days, we flew back to Honolulu to stay the remaining five days of our trip!
 These islands are so different in their own ways, and I’m so thankful we made the time to stay on two islands instead of one!
 If we had to pick one favorite island, we would probably say Maui for many reasons, but we still loved Oahu so much!
 Now we’re dreaming of seeing the rest of the Hawaiian islands someday soon!
 We landed early Tuesday morning, and because we couldn’t check into our hotel yet, we decided to go right to the USS Arizona Memorial at Pearl Harbor.
 It’s a beautiful place, and you can feel the heavy sadness of December 7, 1941 in the atmosphere there.
+If you read this article, you will get to know the travelling details and guides to visit Hawaii.

 To this day, oil still leaks into the water…